Welcome to Vail Chef

 Jay Spickelmier

-“My passion for cooking is found in the adventurous Rocky Mountain lifestyle and all that Vail and the surrounding area has to offer.
-I consider myself an outdoor enthusiast and enjoy everything under the sun.
-Finding new inspiration to define ‘Rocky Mountain Cuisine’ only requires a quick glance at the natural beauty that surrounds us.”
+“My passion for cooking is rooted in the adventurous Rocky Mountain lifestyle and everything Vail and the surrounding area have to offer.
+The inspiration to define ‘Rocky Mountain Cuisine’ is found in the natural beauty that surrounds us every day.”

 Adam Smith